Only 4 days left until prices go up on passes to Disrupt SF 2019 – TechCrunch

 Calling all budget-conscious, bargain-loving members of the early-stage startup community.
 Here’s a real quick way for you to save up to $1,300 on your pass to Disrupt San Francisco 2019 (October 2-4).
-Buy your passes before early bird pricing flies the coop.
+Buy your passes before early-bird pricing flies the coop.
 You have until 11:59 p.m.
 (PST) on August 30.
 That just four days left to reap serious savings.

 TechCrunch’s flagship event is an epic, three-day startup adventure spanning the tech spectrum.
 Join more than 10,000 attendees, 1,200 exhibiting early-stage startups and sponsors, take in the world-famous Startup Battlefield pitch competition, the TC Hackathon, the workshops and the Q&A sessions — and so much more.

-Disrupt events are famous for incredible speakers across four unique stages and Disrupt SF will not disappoint.
-Let’s take a look at just some of the presentations you’ll enjoy.
+Disrupt events are famous for incredible speakers across four unique stages, and Disrupt SF will not disappoint.
+Let’s take a look at just some of the presentations you’ll enjoy:

 - Getting to IPO: PagerDuty CEO Jennifer Tejada led the company to a successful IPO earlier this year.
-She’ll join Box CEO, Aaron Levie to talk about how these two companies charted their path to an IPO, the pros and cons of doing so, and life after ringing the bell on Wall Street.
+She’ll join Box CEO Aaron Levie to talk about how these two companies charted their path to an IPO, the pros and cons of doing so and life after ringing the bell on Wall Street.

 - How to Raise My First Dollars: Venture funding may have boomed over the last decade, but the decisions around your initial funding are as tricky as ever.
-Hear how to take advantage of the current landscape from top Silicon Valley early-stage thinkers including pre-seed investor Charles Hudson of Precursor Ventures, early-stage investor Annie Kadavy of Redpoint Ventures, and Russ Heddleston, CEO of Docsend.
+Hear how to take advantage of the current landscape from top Silicon Valley early-stage thinkers, including pre-seed investor Charles Hudson of Precursor Ventures, early-stage investor Annie Kadavy of Redpoint Ventures and Russ Heddleston, CEO of DocSend.

 - When Spies Meet Startups: Since leaving the world of intelligence, former NSA director Adm.
 Mike Rogers and ex-Israeli cyber-intelligence chief Nadav Zafrir talk shop about what startups need learn about security.

 - The Business and Ethics of Real Tech Diversity: There’s both a moral and a business imperative to building and fostering a diverse and inclusive workforce.
-Hear from Project Include’s Ellen Pao and Tracy Chou about what it takes to get there, and from Harry Glaser, General Manager and CMO of Sisense, on how focusing on diversity has positively impacted his bottom line.
+Hear from Project Include’s Ellen Pao and Tracy Chou about what it takes to get there, and from Harry Glaser, general manager and CMO of Sisense, on how focusing on diversity has positively impacted his bottom line.

 That’s merely a taste of greatness, and we’ll be adding even more content in the coming weeks.
 You can check out the full agenda here.

 Disrupt San Francisco 2019 runs from October 2-4.
-Early bird pricing ends in just four days — 11:59 p.m. on August 30.
+Early-bird pricing ends in just four days — 11:59 p.m. on August 30.
 Don’t miss out — buy your pass and save up to $1,300.

 Is your company interested in sponsoring or exhibiting at Disrupt San Francisco 2019?
 Contact our sponsorship sales team by filling out this form.